Merrill Lynch makes big changes in managed account program

 Simplifying the process for clients and advisers is a “big move,” said Alois Pirker, director of research at Aite Group, a wealth management consulting firm.

-Morgan Stanley (MS.N), Wells Fargo Advisors (WFC.N) and other large competitors may eventually adopt the emerging Merrill managed account model because it is likely to create more diverse portfolios for clients and more profitability for the firm, Pirker said.
+Morgan Stanley, Wells Fargo Advisors and other large competitors may eventually adopt the emerging Merrill managed account model because it is likely to create more diverse portfolios for clients and more profitability for the firm, Pirker said.

 Merrill executives are aware, however, that big change creates big disruptions for advisers and clients, including the risk that some advisers will balk if their revenue shrinks.